-(a) According to the information and explanations given to us and on the basis of our examination of the records of the Company. the Company has made investments, granted loans and advances in the nature of loans, secured or unsecured to companies, limited liability partnership and other parties in respect of which the requisite information is as below.
-The Company has not provided any guarantee or security, to companies, limited liability partnership or any other parties during the year.
+(a) According to the information and explanations given to us and on the basis of our examination of the records of the Company. the Company has made investments, granted loans and advances in the nature of loans, secured or unsecured companies, limited liability partnership and other parties in respect of which the requisite information is as below.
+The Company has not provided any guarantee or security, companies, limited liability partnership or any other parties during the year.

 Particulars Guarantees Security Loans Advances in nature of loans

-Aggregate amount du Aggregate amount during the year
+Aggregate amount du ring the year

-- Subsidiaries - 5.89 -
+- Subsidiaries - - 5.89 -

 - Joint Ventures - - - -

-- Associates - - - -
+- Associates - - 1 -

-- Others - - - -
+- Others - - 1 -

-Balance outstanding a is at balance sh eet date
+Balance outstanding as at balance sheet date

 - Subsidiaries - - 5.89 -

 - Joint Ventures - - - -

 - Associates - - - -

 - Others - - -